 Carcinoid tumors in the lung

 Each year, an estimated 4,000 adults in the United States are diagnosed with a carcinoid tumor in their lung.
 Carcinoid tumors make up 1% to 2% of all lung cancers.
 The average age of diagnosis is approximately age 60.

-The 5-year survival rate of people with a typical lung carcinoid tumor is 85% to 90%.
-People diagnosed with an atypical lung carcinoid tumor have a five-year survival rate of 50% to 70%.
+The 5-year survival rate for people with a typical lung carcinoid tumor is 85% to 90%.
+People diagnosed with an atypical lung carcinoid tumor have a 5-year survival rate of 50% to 70%.

 Source: American Cancer Society.